NadjaGrothe/sudoku/README.md

 ## DEVELOPMENT STEP-BY-STEP:
 1. create React app with typescript

-1. generate empty playing board
+1. generate empty playing board 📋
     - empty grid
         - take in boardState and onClick function (to pass down to square)
         - create a "square" component and map through a default boardState array
     - squares are interactive (by default)
         - take in number value & onCLick function as props
         - update the boardState array
-    - squares should highlight when clicked
+    - squares should highlight when clicked/selected
-    - write tests
+    - write tests 🧪 *(rendering, clickable, number value displaying)*

-1. generate number input buttons 1-9
+1. generate number input buttons 1-9 🔢
     - input number should display on selected cell
+        - needs to set the state of selected square
+    - write tests 🧪 *(rendering, clickable, state update)*

+1. research sudoku puzzles 🎲 <br>
+*I want to avoid writing an algorithm to create valid sudoku puzzles (for now at least)*
+    - check for an npm package
+        - use for generation of valid sudoku puzzles
+        - check format of generated puzzles
+    - hard-coding one puzzle initially
+        - possibility to create/import more puzzles later (separate file)
+        - possibility to create a random puzzle button
-1. pre-fill some cells with numbers
+1. pre-fill some cells with numbers 🔢
     - pre-filled cells need to be non-interactive
     - visualize cells being non interactive
+    - ❗🤔❗ decide how to differentiate between pre-filled and player-filled squares (possibly take in another prop to set interactivity to false if the cell has been pre-filled
+        - possibly run a one time function to adjust prop of pre-filled cells only (needs to run once on initiating board)
+        - recap on (preventing) re-rendering in react, to avoid resetting this prop
+        - else save pre-filled values in separate state to set interactivity → not ideal as it would have to run each time the player inputs a number)
-    - write some tests (numbers displaying, cells being non-interactive, cells having different style)
+    - write some tests 🧪 *(numbers displaying, cells being non-interactive, cells having different style)*
-1.
+1. implement validation functionality 🚦